-Shanshan is experienced in gaining access to original stories and engaging characters, every so often from remote areas or regions in conflict, including South Sudan, Uganda, and Lebanon, and directing films about complex and sensitive topics in Africa, Asia, the Middle East, Europe and America.
+From South Sudan to Lebanon and beyond, Shanshan Chen has a flair for gaining access to original stories and engaging characters, directing documentaries about complex and sensitive issues in Africa, Asia, the Middle East, Europe and the U.S.

 Languages: English, Chinese Mandarin